List of São Paulo Metro yards: Morro Grande yard

 Line 6's dedicated rail yard, currently being built by Acciona, with its completion expected for 2025.

 The Morro Grande Yard's location was originally a quarry, and was filled with water prior to the construction starting.

 Line 15 (Silver)

 Oratório yard

 Covering 60,000m², the Oratório yard is used for maintenance of the monorails in the Line 15.
 With the line's future expansion, its responsibilities will be shared with the Ragueb Chohfi Yard.

 Ragueb Chohfi yard

 To be located near the Jacu-Pêssego station, will be capable of fitting 27 trains, just like the Oratório yard.
 Thus, its completion would allow Line 15 to run up to 54 monorails in the section between Ipiranga and Cidade Tiradentes.

+Line 16 (Violet)

+Henry Ford yard

+Planned for a 160,400m² area alongside Henry Ford Avenue in the Mooca subprefecture.

 Line 17 (Gold)

 Água Espraiada yard

-With its completion proposed for 2022, the Água Espraiada yard is to provide parking and maintenance services to the monorails of Line 17, meant to connect the stations of Morumbi, Washington Luís and the Congonhas Airport.
+Planned for 2026, the Água Espraiada yard is to provide parking and maintenance services to BYD SkyRail trains of Line 17, meant to connect the stations of Morumbi, Washington Luís and the Congonhas Airport.

 Line 19 (Sky Blue)

-Vila Medeiros Yard
+Vila Medeiros yard

 Planned for the Line 19 (Sky Blue).

+Line 20 (Pink)

+Santa Marina yard

+Planned for the Line 20 (Pink).
+Will be situated in a 258,000m² area between Ermano Marchetti Avenue and Line 7 of the CPTM, running alongside Santa Marina Avenue.
+The stabling yard will occupy an area of 183,000m² and feature 24 train slots.